ciminilab/GoogleSummerOfCode/README.md

       </td>
     </tr>
     <tr>
-      <td>Implementing a YOLACT-Style Model for Real-Time Instance Segmentation in Piximi</td>
+      <td>Implementing a native, trainable, instance segmentation model Piximi</td>
       <td>
         <div class="long-description" >
-        Piximi will feature an integrated, YOLACT-style instance segmentation model capable of running entirely in the browser, giving users a fast, secure, and open-source alternative to existing bioimage analysis tools.
+        Piximi will feature an integrated instance segmentation model capable of being fine-tuned and used for inference entirely in the browser, giving users a fast, secure, and open-source alternative to existing bioimage analysis segmentation tools.
         </div>
       </td>
       <td>Large</td>